concur/developer.concur.com/direct-connects/ground-transportation/cancel-reservation.markdown

 	https://{servername}/concur/groundtransportation
 The URI is configured by the supplier when registering the partner application.
-###Request Headers - Required
+### Request Headers - Required

-Authorization header with OAuth credentials.
-Refer to the OAuth documentation for more information.
+Authentication header with Base64 encoded basic authentication credentials (login ID and password) is required.
+The basic authentication credentials are established during the application review process.

+<code> Authorization: Basic {Base64 encoded LoginID:Password} <\code>

-###Request Headers - Optional
+### Request Headers - Optional
 None
-###Request Body
+### Request Body
 The request will contain a CC_LimoCancelRequest parent element, containing the following child elements:
 ###Element
 ReservationID	The unique identifier for the reservation.